MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2010-end-of-support.md

 ### How should I migrate to Microsoft 365?

-Depending on your organization, you have a few options that'll help you get to Microsoft 365.
+Depending on your organization, you have a few options that will help you get to Microsoft 365.
 When choosing a migration option, you need to consider a few things like the number of seats or mailboxes you need to move, how long you want the migration to last, and whether you need a seamless integration between your on-premises installation and Microsoft 365 during the migration.
-This table shows your migration options and the most important factors that'll determine which method you'll use.
+This table shows your migration options and the most important factors that will determine which method you'll use.

 | **Migration option**     | **Organization size** | **Duration**        |